Pills and a syringe

 Published On: July 25, 2017|Categories: Substance Abuse|

-“Gray death,” a deadly mixture of heroin and synthetic opioids like fentanyl and newcomer carfentanil, is the latest drug cocktail causing fatal overdoses as the epidemic continues to grow across the country.
-Drug dealers are also passing off carfentanil as heroin to unsuspecting users.
-Buyers who believe they’re getting heroin are at an even greater risk of losing their lives thanks to this new cocktail and deceitful dealers.
+“Gray death” is a potent mixture of heroin and synthetic opioids like fentanyl and carfentanil and the latest drug cocktail causing fatal overdoses across the country.
+Drug dealers are passing off carfentanil as heroin to users, causing a significant increase in overdose fatalities among unsuspecting individuals.

-The drug comes in powder, spray, tablets, patches, and blotter paper and can easily be absorbed through the skin or accidentally inhaled.
-Officials from the US Drug Enforcement Agency are warning law enforcement, other first responders, and health officials to handle suspected carfentanil and fentanyl incidents with extreme caution.
+The drug comes in powder, spray, tablets, patches and blotter paper and can easily be absorbed through the skin or accidentally inhaled.
+Officials from the US Drug Enforcement Agency are warning law enforcement, other first responders and health officials to handle suspected carfentanil and fentanyl incidents with extreme caution.
+Even inhalation of the substance or brief contact with the skin can cause death.

 Symptoms of exposure to carfentanil may include: